stack-auth/stack/docs/docs/01-getting-started/03-teams.md

 ### Update a Team

-To update a team, you can call the update method on a server side team object, this is an example:
+To update a team, use the `update` method on a server-side team object.
+Here is an example:

 ```tsx
 const team = await stackServerApp.getTeam('teamId');